 Health care support worker weekly meetings

-Provide information to the health care support worker about the monthly weekly touch base, to provide education and support while they are enrolled in the post-secondary institution.
+Provide information to the health care support worker about the weekly touch base, to provide education and support while they are enrolled in the post-secondary institution.
 Encourage consistent attendance.

 Health care support worker Community of Practice